Conformal transformation on metric measure spaces: Preliminaries

 Let $f,g \in {\rm TestF}(M)$.
 We define the measure valued operator ${\bf \Gamma}_2(\cdot, \cdot)$ by

 and we put ${\bf \Gamma}_2(f):={\bf \Gamma}_2(f,f)$.

 Then we can characterize the curvature-dimension condition using non-smooth Bakry-\'Emery theory.
-The following proposition is proved in \cite{AGS-B} ($N=\infty$) and \cite{AMS-N},\cite{EKS-O} ($N<\infty$), we rewrite it according to the results in \cite{S-S} (see Lemma 3.2 and Theorem 4.1 there).
-We say that a metric measure space $M=(X ,\d, \mm)$ has Sobolev-to-Lipschitz property if: for any function $f\in W^{1,2}(X)$ such that $|\D f| \in L^\infty$, we can find a Lipschitz continuous function $\bar{f}$ such that $f=\bar{f}$ $\mm$-a.e. and $\Lip (\bar{f})=\esup ~{|\D f|}$.
+We recall that $\rcd$ and $\rcdkn$ spaces are infinitesimally Hilbertian $\cd$ and $\cdkn$ spaces.
+We also recall the following terminology which is introduced in \cite{G-S}.
+We say that a metric measure space $M=(X ,\d, \mm)$ has Sobolev-to-Lipschitz property if for any function $f\in W^{1,2}(X)$ such that $|\D f| \in L^\infty$, we can find a Lipschitz continuous function $\bar{f}$ such that $f=\bar{f}$ $\mm$-a.e. and $\Lip (\bar{f})=\esup ~{|\D f|}$.

+We have the following definition/proposition.
+This weak Bochner's inequality has been proposed in \cite{AGS-B} for every $K, N$, and it is proved to be equivalent to $\rcdkn$ condition in \cite{AGS-B} ($N=\infty$) and \cite{AMS-N},\cite{EKS-O} ($N<\infty$).
+We rewrite it according to the results in \cite{S-S} (see Lemma 3.2 and Theorem 4.1 there).